Page Updated 10/26/11 ec 5, Walter (Monday) Poniedzialek, 540th Combat Engineer , H&S Company

 No Bridge Too Far

-Link to our new site, No Bridge Too Far
+Link to my documentary site - No Bridge Too Far

 Dedication

-I sent an entry on June 12, 2012, to the Dwight D Eisenhower Honor Roll Kiosk, and await its posting to the site.
-Be sure to enter your loved one too.
+I sent an entry on June 12, 2012, to the Dwight D Eisenhower Honor Roll Kiosk - Be sure to enter your loved one too.

 "Someone may see your face as a photo from years gone by, another depiction from the past.
 I see you as grins from minutes yesteryear smiling upon me from photos caught that day...
 I wish I could have talked with you, cried with you, heard your regrets and dreams and laughed my ass off with you.
 To me you are just a mere touch away, a link with my mortality.
 I miss you so and wish we had more than we had.
 But as in life, it was not to be.
 So I gather what I can and spread your name and stories as they come to me in bits and pieces over summer and winter nights.
 In these words I hope to let others know who and what you were; who and what you touched in your few years upon this fertile earth.
 Please know that what you left behind has left a lasting impression on those who are still here today.